 - If a crime or stranger intrusion is in progress, call 911 immediately.
 Time is of the essence for police to attend.

-If you have any questions or concerns about this, please contact Johanna Webber at 604-822-6389.
+If you have any questions or concerns about this, please contact Emma Chartrand at 604-822-6389.

-You may sublet your unit provided you have obtained written authorization from Student Housing and Hospitality Services (SHHS) to do so.
-Requests to sublet a unit are typically approved for the May-August period.
-Tenants subletting without the authorization of SHHS may have their tenancy terminated.
+You may sublet your unit provided you have obtained written authorization from Student Housing and Community Services (SHCS) to do so.
+Requests to sublet a unit are typically approved for the May–August period.
+Tenants subletting without the authorization of SHCS may have their tenancy terminated.
+Review the Acadia Park subletting guidelines for more information.

 Any sublet must be in accordance with the terms of your Residential Agreement.